 We all experience changes in mood from time-to-time - it’s a normal part of life.
 But, when mood changes are intense, persistent, or frequent, they can impact our ability to function.

-Mood disorders is a clinical term for a category of mental health conditions in the DSM 5, which is the manual therapists use for diagnosis.
+Mood disorders, also known as affective disorders, is a clinical term for a category of mental health conditions in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the diagnostic manual published by the American Psychiatric Association that therapists use for identification.
 The mood disorder category includes the two subcategories of depressive and bipolar conditions, where the main area affected is a person’s emotional state.

-If mood problems are impacting your daily life, it’s important to seek help from a qualified mental health professional.
+If mood problems are impacting your daily life, it’s important to seek help from a qualified mental health professional for a psychiatric evaluation.
 In most cases, mood disorders can be successfully managed with therapy and medication.

-Bipolar disorders: The category of bipolar disorders includes the following conditions:
+Bipolar disorders: The category of bipolar disorders is characterized by mood swings from periods of depression to hypomanic or manic episodes varying in length and intensity.
+This includes the following conditions: